 The answer?
 "We should reject totally," says Rosenhouse, "the idea that there are two kinds of knowledge, scientific on the one hand and religious on the other."
 I would pass this off as merely an attempt by someone trained only in the use of a hammer to redefine everything as a nail, but it is even more strange than that.

 Instead of erasing the line between science and religion such that science engulfs religion, instead Coyne and Rosenhouse, in erasing the line between the two, end up only with ... religion.
 Their religion.
-The religion of science--or, as we said before, scientism.
+It is the religion of science--or, as we said before, scientism.
 It is, said Berry, "the religification ... of science."
 The scientist is no longer the dull gray figure putzing around the lab.
 No. He must be seen in a more heroic role.
 The scientist now, says Berry, occupies the "place once occupied by the prophets and priests of religion."

 But the argument that Coyne and Rosenhouse think is the most telling argument proving that they are not, in fact, guilty of scientism is the very clever procedure of engaging in it in the very process of denying it.